shagun751/bsnq/Trial 21 - Logs/log_bsnqM.md

 Folder : Output_bsnqM_v1.01_RK4/Output_mlsDx
 Paraview : Output_bsnqM_v1.01_RK4/plotAll.pvsm
 - MLS gradient even works well now for partial subdomains, as tested in the function _test2DDx_

+#### Update : Neigh search - any rad FEM linktable [2020-02-27]
+- The radius is calculated using the maximum distance of a node in the immdiate FEM linktable for the node (r<sub>max</sub>).
+The coef is an option to modify the radius as required. _findRadLinkList_ rad = r<sub>max</sub> x coef
+- This approach allows automatic adaption to irregular mesh.
+- The search for the neighbours is then done for the above calculated radius using the FEM linktable. _findNeiLinkList_
+- The bsnq module function _setMFree_ then using the above two subroutines along with _mls2DDx_ and the meshFreeMod function _setPoi_ to initalise the neid, phi, phiDx and phiDy variables for the required nodes.
+- For now I have done it for linear nodes, but the neighs are all the points (linear + quad).
+This ensures enough neighs for each point. **Hence ensure using values at all all points (lin + quad) and not just lin points for gradient and interpolation calculations**.
+- The _setMFree_ subroutine is very fast despite doing everything for finding radius, finding neighbours, calculating mls phi and grad, and initialising the mfree point (memory allocation involved).
+For lin nodes (with lin+quad nodes neighs) it takes about 0.5 x the time taken by subroutine _statMatrices_
+- Only if the subroutine _setMFree_ will it allocate the matrix of objects of typ _mfPoiTyp_.
+Therefore I have ensure that in _outputXML_ gradEta will be output directly if _setMFree_ is called, otherwise it will automatically not call the part calculating gradEta.
+- I have removed the _mfFEMTyp_ and he associated _calcAll_ subroutine.
+This was a badly written code where the neigs were only the immediate FEM neighs and it wasn't very generalisable.
+It was also very confusing.

 ### Observations : shipPress : Soliton generation